capacitor-community/intune/website/docs/installation.md

 npm install @ionic-enterprise/intune
 ```

+Then make sure to sync your platforms per the [Capacitor development workflow](https://capacitorjs.com/docs/basics/workflow).

-Then follow the steps to finish the native installation and configuration for iOS and/or Android.
+When finished, follow the steps to complete the native installation and configuration for iOS and/or Android.